 The constraints of site and footprint result in an efficient vertical house rising four floors and a roof deck reaching the maximum allowable height.

 A variety of indoor and outdoor spaces are provided with composed views of the waterfront.

 The small roof deck takes advantage of solar exposure and views to the bridge and mountains beyond.

 Economical materials such as raw cedar, steel, and integral color cement panel siding, are intentionally honest and hardworking.

 The Lobster Boat is a metaphor for a house that is economical, purposeful, and durable.

-A new residence for and active family
+A new residence for a young and active family